whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 Yay!

 The rest of this blog post is divided up in to two parts, one nerdier than the next.
-The first section will describe a couple of mechanical changes we made to speed up rebuilding the Spelunker (the so-called "part 3" of WOF in a Box).
+The first section describes a couple of mechanical changes we made to speed up rebuilding the Spelunker ("part 3" of WOF in a Box).

 > In my mind everything up to and including the Spelunker is “near-term”, the API and the spatial services are “medium-term” and the editorial stuff is